IRS Forms

 A Straightforward Checklist You Can Use Today

-- Compute taxable income and apply the ANST tax rules.
-The form’s tax line references a 10% rate or, where applicable, the capital gains computation on Schedule D.
+• Compute taxable income and apply the ANST tax rules.
+The form’s tax line references a flat 10% rate (the lowest individual bracket rate under section 646(b), applied instead of the compressed estate-and-trust brackets that would push an ordinary section 641 trust into the 37% top rate) or, where applicable, the capital gains computation on Schedule D.

-- If you need more time to file, submit Form 7004 by the original due date.
-For 1041‑N, the extension is generally 6 months.
+• If you need more time to file, submit Form 7004 by the original due date, and confirm the extended deadline against the current 1041‑N instructions.
 Pay any tax by the original due date to limit interest and penalties.

 Keep a permanent file that includes the first‑year signed 1041‑N, the EIN letter, trust instrument excerpts showing ANST status, and your due‑date proof.
 You will thank yourself later.